daynemare/ToyDroneAssessment/README.md

-I could not develop the project to a state I desired in the time frame due to choosing the wrong approach, however I understand the errors I made and identified an area of programming that I need to allocate more time too.
+I could not develop the project to a state I desired in the time frame due to choosing the wrong approach, however I understand the errors I made and identified an area of programming that I need to allocate more time to.
 Post-assessment I will produce further versions of this project until it is in a state I am satsified with that meets all requirements.

 ## Installation

 - Use the following link to download the source code for the project: https://github.com/daynemare/ToyDroneAssessment/archive/main.zip
 - Unzip the "ToyDroneAssessment-main.Zip" folder.
 - Click on the extracted folder and follow this folder path "ToyDroneSimAssessment">"src" > then open the "index.html" file in your browser.
-No IDE is required as I developed       the solution as a static web page.
+No IDE is required as I developed       the solution as a static web page that uses a JavaScript file for graphic and drone logic.

 ## Author
 Dayne Mare`